EugenMayer/docker-sync/README.md

 docker-compose up
 ```

-**You can no boldly change your code and it will all end up int the containers**
+**You can now boldly change your code and it will all end up int the app-containers**

 ### 5. Cleanup